A backward problem for the time-fractional pseudo-parabolic equation with a variable coefficient

-A further observation is that the reported errors vary only mildly with $\alpha$ for fixed $\delta$.
-This suggests that, for the present test, the regularised inversion is not overly sensitive to the fractional order, and the dominant factor affecting accuracy is the measurement noise level.
-In addition, the terminal-state mismatch $E_{\psi,\infty}^{\delta}$ and $E_{\psi,2}^{\delta}$ remains comparable to the noise magnitude, showing that the reconstructed initial state produces forward solutions that stay consistent with the perturbed final-time measurement.
+A further observation is that the reported errors vary only mildly with $\alpha$ for a fixed value of $\delta$.
+This suggests that, for the present test, the regularised inversion is not overly sensitive to the fractional order and that the dominant factor affecting the accuracy is the measurement noise level.
+In addition, the terminal-state errors $E_{\psi,\infty}^{\delta}$ and $E_{\psi,2}^{\delta}$ remain comparable to the noise magnitude, showing that the reconstructed initial state produces forward solutions that remain close to the exact terminal state.

+Figure~\ref{fig:noise_pp} illustrates the influence of measurement noise on the reconstructed initial state.
+For the noise level $\delta=1\%$, the reconstructed profile remains very close to the exact initial state.
+As the noise level increases to $3\%$ and $5\%$, the deviation becomes more visible, particularly in the amplitude of the reconstructed solution.
+Nevertheless, the main shape and spatial structure of $u_0(x)$ are preserved in all three cases, and no significant spurious oscillations are observed.
+This behaviour confirms the stabilising effect of the Tikhonov regularisation and is consistent with the quantitative errors reported in Table~\ref{tab2}

-Figure \ref{fig3} shows surface plots of the reconstructed numerical result $u(x,t)$, obtained from the final-time measurement, for several noise levels over the full time interval with $\alpha=0.5$.
+Figure~\ref{fig3} shows surface plots of the reconstructed numerical solution $u(x,t)$, obtained from the final-time measurement, for several noise levels over the full time interval with $\alpha=0.5$.

-Figures \ref{fig:noise_pp} and \ref{fig3} complement these quantitative results: even for moderate noise, the reconstructed profiles preserve the main shape of the exact initial state, while higher noise levels primarily introduce smooth amplitude distortions rather than spurious oscillations.
+Figures~\ref{fig:noise_pp} and \ref{fig3} complement these quantitative results.
+Even for moderate noise, the reconstructed profiles preserve the main shape of the exact initial state, while higher noise levels primarily introduce smooth amplitude distortions rather than spurious oscillations.
 Overall, the experiments confirm that the proposed finite-difference-based forward solver combined with Tikhonov regularisation yields a numerically robust framework for recovering $u_0$ from noisy final-time data.